TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Experimental Results

-\paragraph{The capabilities of pre-trained LLMs serve as a critical foundation for the performance of models subsequently trained through supervised fine-tuning or preference fine-tuning.} The experimental results presented in Tables~\ref{tab:sft_all}, \ref{tab:dpo_all}, and \ref{tab:ppo_all} of Appendix~\ref{sec:appendix_experimental_results} indicate that LLMs initialized from Qwen2.5-3B usually outperform those initialized from Llama-3.1-8B and Gemma-2-9B, despite the latter two LLMs having nearly three times the number of parameters as Qwen2.5-3B, even when trained on the same dataset.
-We hypothesize that this performance gap arises from the limited volume of Chinese corpora used in the pre-training of Llama-3.1-8B and Gemma-2-9B, which constrains their ability to generate high-quality responses in Chinese after undergoing supervised fine-tuning or preference fine-tuning.
-In contrast, the Qwen2.5 series of LLMs have been extensively trained on Chinese corpora, thereby enhancing their capacity for instruction following and alignment with human preferences and values after fine-tuning.
+\paragraph{The capabilities of pre-trained LLMs provide a critical foundation for the performance of models subsequently trained through supervised fine-tuning or preference fine-tuning.} The experimental results in Tables~\ref{tab:sft_all}, \ref{tab:dpo_all}, and \ref{tab:ppo_all} indicate that LLMs initialized from Qwen2.5-3B generally outperform those initialized from Llama-3.1-8B and Gemma-2-9B, even though the latter two have nearly three times as many parameters as Qwen2.5-3B when trained on the same dataset.
+We hypothesize that this gap arises from the limited volume of Chinese corpora used to pre-train Llama-3.1-8B and Gemma-2-9B, which constrains their ability to generate high-quality Chinese responses after supervised fine-tuning or preference fine-tuning.
+In contrast, the Qwen2.5 series of LLMs have been extensively trained on Chinese corpora, enhancing their capacity to follow instructions and better aligning with human preferences and values.